II (Espers album)

 II is the third album from the band Espers.
 It was their first to be released on Drag City.
 The song "Children of Stone" was later covered by Marianne Faithfull on her 2008 album Easy Come, Easy Go.
+The song 'Mansfield And Cyclops' was also included in The Amorphous Androgynous' A Monstrous Psychedelic Bubble Vol 1 - Cosmic Space Music in the same year.